 Number of programs

-There are currently no ACGME-accredited forensic fellowship programs.
 There are academic emergency medicine programs that house forensic departments.
-Currently the training and track are more of a “niche” within emergency medicine.
-Therefore, it is important to contact program directors to discuss the scope of their program’s forensic training and department resources.
+Currently, the training and track are more of an area of interest within emergency medicine.
+Therefore, it is important to contact program directors to discuss the scope of their program’s forensics training and department resources.

 There is no research requirement to become involved in this field.
-Because clinical forensic medicine is a young field, research opportunities abound, and it can illustrate your interest in the niche.
+However, clinical forensic medicine is a young field, so research opportunities abound, and it can illustrate your interest in this area.

 Suggested rotations to take during residency

-Rotations to consider: violence prevention programs, coroner's office, forensic toxicology service, Child Advocacy Centers, child abuse service (offered within pediatrics in some academic institutions), medical examiner's office, detention center clinic, and hospital-based forensic examiner teams.
+Rotations to consider: violence prevention programs, coroner’s office, forensic toxicology service, child advocacy centers, child abuse service (offered within pediatrics in some academic institutions), medical examiner’s office, detention center clinic, and hospital-based forensics examiner teams.

 Suggestions on how to excel during these elective rotations

 Demonstrate your dedication, interest, and knowledge base.
 Read every day about relevant topics.
+Once the interest is there, it is difficult to escape it — forensics is everywhere (e.g., social media, news, academic articles).
 It is always a good idea to arrive early and stay late if needed, especially to ensure all patient care has been completed.
 Be courteous to everyone you encounter.

 Should I complete an away rotation?

-If your department does not provide you with a rotation and/or exposure to a particular patient population that you desire (example: child abuse cases, elder abuse, sexual assault, etc.) then we highly encourage you to seek away elective opportunities.
-We encourage you to seek out programs that have forensic departments within their department (such as Drexel University College of Medicine) or at least EDs that are the designated center for assault/abuse, etc., cases in their regions.
+If your department does not provide you with a rotation and/or exposure to a particular patient population that you desire (e.g., child abuse, elder abuse, sexual assault), then we highly encourage you to seek away elective opportunities.
+We encourage you to seek out programs that have forensics departments within their department (such as the NYC Health + Hospitals/Kings County’s Hospital, Drexel University College of Medicine, University Medical Center New Orleans, Baylor Scott & White Health, University of Kentucky, and University of Florida Gainesville) or EDs that are the designated center for assault/abuse and other forensic cases in their regions.

 How can I make my CV stand out from the crowd?

 Your resume should clearly display your interest in forensics by listing multiple supporting activities.
 Strive for leadership positions where you have meaningful involvement.
-It might be helpful to narrow your niche even more within forensics (such as child abuse, for example).
-Seek training through conferences, workshops and online training modules to better educate yourself and then subsequently educate others about your niche.
-Online training modules on multiple forensic topics are available through ACEP’s online continuing medical education repository.
-Seek training through conferences, workshops and online training modules to better educate yourself and then subsequently educate others about your niche.
-Learn the administrative skills that are needed to design and manage a forensic examiner team.
+It might be helpful to narrow your interest even more within forensics (e.g., child abuse, elder abuse, intimate partner violence).
+Seek training through conferences, workshops, and online training modules to better educate yourself, and then subsequently educate others about the clinical application of forensics.
+Online training modules on multiple forensics topics are available through ACEP’s online continuing medical education repository.
+Learn the administrative skills that are needed to design and manage a forensics examiner team.

 Should I join a hospital committee?

 Many hospitals have a committee that reviews child abuse and neglect reports, elder abuse reports, sexual assault cases, domestic violence cases, etc. It would be wise to inquire about such committees and to join if possible.
+Reach out to your institution’s risk management team for additional information.
 Ideally your involvement in this committee would be meaningful and active.

 Publications other than research

 This is highly encouraged!
 There are many opportunities for submitting articles in medical newsletters, magazines, journals, and blogs.
+You can write up case studies on interesting cases you encounter in the ED.
 You could also consider working on a podcast.
 This is an excellent opportunity to expand your own and the audience’s knowledge base on a particular topic and also to bolster your writing skills.
 Perhaps the best way to accomplish this is to reach out to your targeted publisher.
 You will be surprised by how many doors open simply by asking!

 Textbooks to consider reading

-- Olshaker J, Jackson M, Smock W. Forensic Emergency Medicine.
-Philadelphia, PA: Wolters Kluwer; 2006.
+- Olshaker JS, Jackson CM, Smock WS.
+Forensic Emergency Medicine.
+Philadelphia, PA: Lippincott Williams & Wilkins; 2006.

-- Riviello RJ.
-(Ed).
-Manual of Forensic Emergency Medicine: A Guide for Clinicians.
-India: Jones & Bartlett; 2009.
+- Riviello R. Manual of Forensic Emergency Medicine: A Guide for Clinicians.
+Sudbury, MA: Jones and Bartlett Publishers; 2009.

 - American Academy of Pediatrics.
-Visual Diagnosis of Child Abuse on CD-ROM.
-American Academy of Pediatrics, 2003.
+Visual Diagnosis of Child Abuse, 4th edition (Online Resource). https://shop.aap.org/visual-diagnosis-of-child-abuse-4th-edition/